A synchronous streaming model

 Let me first describe the streaming model used in the DBSP theory, and implemented in Feldera.
 DBSP uses a very simple, idealized model for streaming computations.
 Although idealized, the model can be efficiently implemented in practice.

-In DBSP, time is given by a logical clock.
+In Feldera, time is given by a *logical clock*.
 The logical clock divides the real time into disjoint time intervals, and each event belongs to exactly one such interval.
-There is a single logical clock for the entire streaming system, and it applies to all input and output streams.
+There is a single logical clock for the entire streaming system, and it applies to *all* input and output streams.

 A streaming system with a global centralized clock